nutsalhan87/nix-colorizer/README.md

   I.e. analogous colors for complementary color for the passed one.

+There is also `hex` attribute set which implements all of color modification functions that accept hex color and return hex color.
+So you don't have to to write something like `oklchToHex (lighten (hexToOklch "#aaaaaa") 50)`, you can just write `hex.lighten "#aaaaaa" 50`.
+Note that all internal transformations are done in the oklch model.

 ## Some notes

 1. Oklch is wider than sRGB.
 So some colors just won't fit when converting to hex.
 Therefore they will be just clamped to sRGB bounds - no smart converting.